How to practice gentle nutrition with Intuitive Eating.

 Once you feel more peace with food, we can start thinking more about what it means to practice gentle nutrition.

-There’s a saying in the non-diet, Intuitive Eating world that it’s time to talk about nutrition when you’re no longer WORRIED or STRESSED about nutrition.
+It’s time to talk about nutrition when you’re no longer WORRIED or STRESSED about nutrition.

 Curious about nutrition?
 Sure.